timm/tested/docs/data.md

 </dl>

 ### Lists
-Note the following conventions for `map`.
+Note the following conventions for functions passed to  `map` or `kap`.
 - If a nil first argument is returned, that means :skip this result"
 - If a nil second argument is returned, that means place the result as position size+1 in output.
 - Else, the second argument is the key where we store function output.